48 Memorial Day Recipes That Are Healthy *and* Delicious

 Memorial Day weekend is one of our favorite times to get together with friends and family — it’s an important moment of both remembrance and celebration, and it marks the unofficial start to summer.
 This year, we’ve found a bunch of options that mix up traditional Memorial Day recipes with more adventurous, bolder flavors, giving you a range of options (while always steering clear of refined grains and sugars).

-It’s always a good idea to have some healthy, tasty snacks on hand, since they’re the best way to avoid blood sugar spikes that lead to hanger (and the resulting, wildly unnecessary family feuds).
+It’s always a good idea to have some healthy, tasty snacks on hand because they’re the best way to avoid blood sugar spikes that lead to hanger (and the resulting, wildly unnecessary family feuds).
 With lots of fresh vegetables, lean proteins, and big flavors ranging from deviled eggs to grilled shishito peppers, we’ve found some great ways to kick off your cookout.

 1. Caprese Skewers